 - adding good bacteria for the gut and immune function

-- helping to remove “sludge toxins” from the body
+- helping remove “sludge toxins” from the body

-- soothing skin and helping to keep it healthy
+- soothing skin and helping keep it healthy

 - healing acne when used externally

-You may hear that ACV helps to reduce appetite and even burn fat.
-There is also evidence to suggest that adding ACV to the daily routine may help with type 2 diabetes and high cholesterol.
+You may hear that apple cider vinegar helps reduce appetite and even burn fat.
+There’s also evidence to suggest that adding apple cider vinegar to your daily routine may help with type 2 diabetes and high cholesterol.